-(f) Future personal income tax reduction criteria -- Effective January 1, 2023, and every fiscal year thereafter, there shall be a reduction in the personal income tax when there exists an increase in sales tax collections in a fiscal year exceeding 5% of the sales tax collections in the previous fiscal year when compared to the ratio of the sales tax collection to the prior fiscal year's enacted executive budget.
-The reduction in the personal income tax shall be equal to the increase in sales tax collections for the current fiscal year minus the immediate fiscal year's sales tax collections: Provided, That the total difference must be greater than 5%.
+- (a) Effective January 1, 2024, and every fiscal year thereafter, additional reductions in the personal income tax shall occur as follows: - (1) There exists an increase in sales tax collections in a fiscal year exceeding 5% of the sales tax collections in the previous fiscal year when compared to the ratio of the sales tax collection to the prior fiscal year's enacted executive budget: Provided, That the total difference must be greater than 5%.
 The reduction set forth in this section shall be distributed proportionate to the amount collected in each income brackets.
-This amount shall be in lieu of the rates of taxation specified in §11-21-4e of this code.
+This amount shall be in lieu of the rates of taxation specified in §11-21-4g of this code; or - (2) The balance in the Tax Reduction Fund as set forth in §11-28-4h of this code is at or above \$100,000,000 at the end of any fiscal year there shall be a transfer to the General Revenue Fund in any amount over and above \$50,000,000. - (b) The reduction in the personal income tax shall be proportionately across all income brackets as set forth in this subsection: